42BV/rest-convention/05-pagination-querying.md

 ## Querying ##

-Most of the time the user is not interested to browse through a large paginated list of all data present in the system.
+Most of the time the user is not interested to browse through a large paginated list of all data present on the server.
 To allow the user to find information he/she is looking for, it is possible to provide query parameters to narrow the results.

 For example, if our Car resource has a make and a model and the user is only interested